By Patricia Hall, Fairfax Family Fun

 - Participants can apply online, uploading the proof of grade and child photo.

-- Passes have yearly processing fees (from $11 to $35, depending on the program).Upon enrolling, most programs will mail you a card, booklet, or “passport” within a week or two.
+- Passes have yearly processing fees (usually under $40, less than the cost of one day of skiing).Upon enrolling, most programs will mail you a card, booklet, or “passport” within a week or two.

 - There are other programs — such as Maine’s WinterKids Passport — that have residency requirements.
 Our list below, however, focuses on those state programs that are open to all.